Blue Motion class ship hull

 AVAILABLE NOW

-The first new build of the Blue Motion class of the shipping company TUI Cruises from 2014.
-We took the opportunity to offer this cruise ship as a 3D printable model.
-This hull is based on the first construction batch of this class and is 293.2m long in the original.
+The first newbuild of the Blue Motion class from TUI Cruises, launched in 2014.
+We've taken this opportunity to offer a 3D-printable model of this cruise ship.
+This hull is based on the first batch of ships in this class and is 293.2 meters long in the original.

 The ship was built at the Finnish shipyard STX Turku - now Meyer Turku.

-The first construction batch of the class included the Mein Schiff 3 and Mein Schiff 4.
-For the Mein Schiff 5 and Mein Schiff 6, the hull was slightly modified.
+The first batch of ships in the class comprised Mein Schiff 3 and Mein Schiff 4.
+The hull was slightly modified for Mein Schiff 5 and Mein Schiff 6.

-We worked on the model for a long time to recreate the ship in as much detail as possible.
+We worked on the model for a long time to recreate the ship as accurately as possible.

 The model

-The fuselage consists of 30 sections that are printed individually.
-Due to the size of the fuselage and the available space on 3D printers, we placed particular emphasis on a stable construction.
-All sections are screwed together so that the fuselage has the greatest possible stability.
+The hull consists of 30 individually printed sections.
+Due to the size of the hull and the available build volume of 3D printers, we placed particular emphasis on a stable construction.
+All sections are screwed together to ensure maximum hull stability.

 We recommend at least PLA+ for printing the model.
-This has better flexibility and makes the hull less prone to breakage.
-Printing with ABS or PETG is of course also possible and further improves stability.
+This material offers better flexibility and makes the fuselage less prone to breakage.
+Printing with ABS or PETG is also possible and further improves stability.

 Our advantages

-• This model is not designed for a specific scale.
-However, please note that the quality of detail varies with scale and there may be limitations in assembly as the model becomes smaller.
+- This model is not designed for any specific scale.
+However, please note that the level of detail will vary depending on the scale.
+Similarly, assembly may be limited when the model is smaller.

-• The limits of printing are determined by your 3D printer.
-The build space of your printer determines the maximum possible scale.
+- The limits of printing are determined by your 3D printer.
+The build volume of your printer defines the maximum possible scale.

-• The fuselage parts are glued together and the frames offer the option of additionally connecting them with screws.
-The adhesive only serves as a seal.
-Another advantage is that the screws apply pressure evenly to the bonding surface during bonding, resulting in an almost perfect bond.
-Huge screw clamps are then no longer required.
+- The hull sections are glued together, and the frames offer the option of additionally connecting them with screws.
+In this way, the adhesive serves only as a seal.
+Another advantage is that the screws apply even pressure to the bonding surface during gluing, resulting in a virtually perfect bond.
+Large clamps are then no longer necessary.

-• While glue loses its hold over time, screwing ensures that your hull retains its stability even as it ages.
-Glued hulls become brittle over time and this creates the risk that glued hulls can break if there is a knock at the glued points.
-In the worst case, this can mean the loss of the entire model.
-If the hull is screwed together, this risk is reduced to a minimum and you can enjoy your model for longer.
+- While adhesives lose their strength over time, screwing the hull together ensures that it retains its stability even as it ages.
+Glued hulls become brittle with age, creating the risk of breakage at the glued joints upon impact.
+In the worst-case scenario, this can mean the loss of the entire model.
+Screwing the hull together minimizes this risk, allowing you to enjoy your model for longer.

 Combine FDM and resin printing

-Get even more out of the kit by printing large parts with your FDM printer and using small detailed parts with your resin printer.
-In general, all parts are designed so that you can print all parts with the FDM printer, but you can give your boat an even more detailed kick if you combine both variants.
-Of course, you can also print the model completely with your resin printer.
+Get even more out of the kit by printing large parts with your FDM printer and using your resin printer for small, detailed parts.
+Generally, all parts are designed to be printed with an FDM printer, but you can give your boat an even more detailed edge by combining both methods.
+Of course, you can also print the entire model with your resin printer.

 RC compatibility

-The model can be used as an RC ship.
-The corresponding foundations for servos and motors are included in the hull and are partly printed into the structure.
-Separate mounting plates with prepared mounting holes for the front sections are also included and can be printed out if required.
+The model is suitable for use as an RC ship.
+Appropriate mounting points for servos and motors are integrated into the hull and are partially printed along with the structure.
+Separate mounting plates with pre-drilled holes for the front sections are also included and can be printed if needed.

-This set contains all the parts needed to print the hull.
-You must order the corresponding fittings separately.
+This set contains all the parts needed to print the fuselage.
+You will need to order the corresponding fittings separately.

-The manual is available in German and English.
+The instructions are available in German and English.

 If you have any questions about the model, please use the contact form.